"Encourage one another daily" (Hebrews 3:13).

 Then the main index webpage, archive and mobile versions are updated to the website using an ftp program (presently FileZilla).
 (I can also update using the control panel on the website if I need to.)
 This takes about 15 minutes but can take longer if something is not quite right upon testing and I have to go back fix the html and reload it, check it again, etc.

 I then upload the audio message to the Podcast site which takes about 15 minutes.

-I then open up the listserver software (presently Net Atlantic/Lyris) and copy and paste both the text and html to a special "new mailing" page.
-I then send to a control address and run through special Lyris ContentChecker filtering software program that checks for any words and formatting that may get the message flagged as SPAM.
+I then open up the listserver software (presently Constant Contact) and copy and paste both the text and html to a special "new mailing" page.
+I then send to a control address and run through special preview filtering software program that checks for any words and formatting that may get the message flagged as SPAM.
 When it looks right I send the entire message to the list with another brief prayer.
 This process takes about 15-30 minutes.

-Hopefully the website, archive and mobile edition are updated, the podcast uploaded, and the list mail is sent out by 11:00 - 12:00 Noon!
-Most of the time 95% of email is delivered in a matter of minutes.
-The listserve software also automatically sends it out two more times (an hour later, then 12 hours later) to any addresses that initially bounced.
-Typically after the final send over 99% are delivered!
+Hopefully the website, archive and mobile edition are updated, the podcast uploaded, and the list mail is sent out by 11:00-12:00 Noon!
+Most of the time the email is delivered in a matter of minutes.

 Throughout the day Brooksyne or I respond to comment email.
 Although we are not always able to respond we especially try to if they request prayer or share a need.
 Many comments are just expressions of encouragement and appreciation for which we are very grateful!

 We also welcome and thankfully receive offerings to support our ministry and I take care of the accounting aspect and correspondence and "thank yous" with supporters as needed.